Iraq: Prime minister unhurt after assassination attempt by drone | DW | 07.11.2021

 It was not immediately clear who was behind the attack.

-It comes as supporters of several heavily armed pro-Iranian groups protested against the result of Iraq’s general elections held last month.
+The attack comes as supporters of several heavily armed pro-Iranian groups protested the result of Iraq's general election held last month.
 The demonstrations were staged near the entrance of the Green Zone.

 Tensions escalated on Friday when a protester was killed after the demonstrators marched toward the Green Zone.
 Several members of the security forces were injured in an exchange of fire.

 While international powers have praised the October 10 election, pro-Iranian groups faced a severe blow as the biggest losers.
-Supports of the militias have since pitched tents near the Green Zone, which houses foreign embassies and government offices, demanding a recount.
+Supporters of the militias have since pitched tents near the Green Zone, which houses foreign embassies and government offices, and have demanded a recount.

+Al-Kadhimi, who has been in power since May 2020, called last month's election following widespread and deadly anti-corruption protests that toppled his predecessor, Adil Abdul-Mahdi.

+The United States has condemned Sunday's drone attack, referring to it as an "apparent act of terrorism."